HThomasH/Airplanes_v2/README.md

     Training notebooks and evaluation results for the FGVC‑Aircraft model

 Hugging Face demo/
-    Files used for the deployed inference application
+    Files used for the deployed inference application for the FGVC‑Aircraft model
 ```

 ---